Slouch hat: United States

+U.S. Army Reserve drill sergeant.

 In 1972 the US Army authorized female drill sergeants to wear a bush hat based on the Australian design as their distinctive headgear.
 This was originally beige, but has been green since 1983.
 US Air Force and Space Force female drill instructors wear a blue version of the slouch hat.

 Rhodesia

 Prior to 1972, when the new 'greens' uniform was introduced, most corps and regiments of the Rhodesian Army wore slouch hats.
 The Rhodesian African Rifles and Grey's Scouts continued to wear the slouch after the introduction of the new uniform, although they were replaced with berets for working dress.